 It is hard to believe that I have been going to the BlogHer Conferences for almost 10 years.
 BlogHer was one of the first communities of women online and a great transition from my traditional work network.
 The blogging community was a powerful network that gave me the opportunity to meet creative women with inspirational voices.
 Now that community has expanded to sharing their voices across social media platforms.

 Our local and online community of parents helped my husband and I learn valuable information, shared stories and inspired us to remain positive while never, ever, ever giving up.
 The “in real life” friendships I made online included parents that were also going through similar challenges.
-When we saw each other at BlogHer or other conferences, we talked, we shared, sometimes we cried and many times we lifted each other up with support.
+We shared stories, strategies, sometimes we cried and many times we lifted each other up with support.
 There were so many in my community that I would like to thank, but one that has been along for the ride with similar family challenges was TheGoToMom.
 Luckily, she had a professional background that offered invaluable perspectives along with her daily inspiration.

 This post is in honor of parents managing all types of family challenges with their own powerful stories to tell.
-Some of their stories are happening behind the blog, some are ready to be shared online.
+Some of their stories are happening behind the blog, whether they share them online or not.
 This is a toast to their strength, resilience, patience. determination and commitment.
 I hope this blog post makes them feel like their voices are not only important but also being heard and celebrated.